Transfer Pricing Compliance for Distributors: Limited-Risk vs Full-Fledged Models

 - Caveats: The RPM is less commonly applied due to the broader range of functions and risks they assume.
 The method may not fully capture the value added by the FFD, and the variability in gross margins due to extensive marketing and sales activities can lead to potential mismatches in profitability.

-Profit Split Method (PSM)
+Profit Split Method (PSM) for FFDs:

 - Why: The PSM allocates combined profits from controlled transactions based on the relative value of each party’s contributions, functions, and risks.
 It can be particularly effective for FFDs involved in complex, integrated operations where both parties contribute significantly to value creation.
 Also, FFDs often develop significant marketing intangibles and bear substantial risks.
 The PSM can appropriately reflect the economic contributions of both the distributor and the parent company, ensuring an arm’s length allocation of profits.